-Apart from the beautiful temple buildings, pavilions, mosaic, stone and marble tablets with Thai Traditional Medicine knowledge and inscriptions, the Wat Pho temple grounds (officially Wat Phra Chetuphon Wimon Mangkhalaram) has a large number of Rue-Si Dat Ton statues (or Thai Yoga sculptures) with Thai Yogis—the so-called Reusi Hermits or Lersis—depicted in a variety of self-stretching and self-massage exercise poses.
+Apart from the beautiful temple buildings, pavilions, mosaic, stone and marble tablets with Thai Traditional Medicine knowledge and inscriptions, the Wat Pho temple (officially Wat Phra Chetuphon Wimon Mangkhalaram) has a large number of Rue-Si Dat Ton statues (or Thai Yoga sculptures) with Thai Yogis — the so-called Reusi Hermits or Lersis — depicted in a variety of self-stretching and self-massage exercise poses.

-Apart from the sculptures of Yogis, there are also two couple-statues showing Thai Massage exercises i.e moves.
+Aside from the sculptures of Yogis, there are also two couple-statues showing Thai Massage exercises.
 The assembly and placement of Yogic statues in the What Po temple garden was part of a Thai Healing Arts restoration and conservation project that started in the 18th century.

 But before we continue, I want to give you a brief explanation of the label Rue-Si Dat Ton given to this ancient Thai Yogic practice.

 Now, the classical idea of the Thai Ruesi Hermit is that of an ascetic who lives in caves or in the forest and spent his (or her) life practicing meditation in seclusion.
 It’s from these ancient hermits where the term and practice Rue-Si Dat Ton emerged, meaning “the ascetic who stretches himself.”
 The stretches and self-massage, and other techniques, where done after long meditation sessions to loosen up and stretch the body, but also to strengthen it to be able to meditate longer and better.

 Over time, these ascetic self-stretching and self-massage exercises where integrated in Thai Traditional Medicine — it became an official Thai Healing Art.